Sanusi Speaks on Dangote Refinery as President Tinubu Makes Final Decision on Pump Price

 "The Nigerian State has been captured by a renter class that sees the state as a site for rent extraction rather than as an agent for development.

 "This is the fact and this is what has destroyed Nigeria.
-People get into office and when they get into office, what they are thinking of is how much they can make out of the state rather than how they can use the state to serve the citizenry.
+People get into office and when they get into office, what they are thinking of is how much they can make out of the state rather than how they can use the state to serve fellow citizens.

-He added that an indigenous refinery was a chance for Nigeria to end decades of reliance on imported fuel, only to have the effort stymied by those profiting from importation and subsidies.
+He expressed disappointment that local refineries like Aliko Dangote were a chance for Nigeria to end decades of reliance on imported fuel, only to have the effort hindered by those profiting from importation and subsidies.

 Read also